cultuurnet/stoplight-docs-authentication/docs/Authentication-methods/Client-identification.md

 # Client identification

-Some APIs only expose public information and need to be accessible directly from a browser, like [Search API 3](https://publiq.stoplight.io/docs/uitdatabank/reference/Search-API.v3.json) or the UiTPAS advantages search.
+Some APIs only expose public information and need to be accessible directly from a browser, like UiTdatabank's Search API or the UiTPAS advantages search.

 These APIs only require you to specify the client id of your integration for customization and technical support purposes.
 For example your client id can have a custom default query in Search API 3 to always filter out search results that are irrelevant to your integration.